ISISNeutronMuon/InstrumentScripts/doc/source/scans/instrument.rst

-The value returned by the function should either be a raw count represented by a number or an instance of the :class:`scans.Monoid.Monoid` class.
+The value returned by the function should either be a raw count represented by a number or an instance of the :class:`monoid.Monoid` class.
 The Monoid_ class allows for multiple measurements to be combined correctly.

-The :meth:`general.scans.detector.specific_spectra` function is a useful helper function for creating function the read from specific detectors.
+The :meth:`detector.specific_spectra` function is a useful helper function for creating function the read from specific detectors.
 For example

     >>> whole_detector = specific_spectra([[1]])